 Lisa A. Lauxman

-She has a Ph.D in Educational Psychology with a minor in Psychology in Program Evaluation Research Methodology and an M.A. in Educational Psychology, University of Arizona, an M.B.A from Emporia State University, and a B.S. in Home Economics Extension from Kansas State University.
+She has a Ph.D in Educational Psychology with a minor in Psychology for Program Evaluation Research Methodology and an M.A. in Educational Psychology, University of Arizona, an M.B.A from Emporia State University, and a B.S. in Home Economics Extension from Kansas State University.